 As this is a proof of concept (POC), and installs the required elements to operate a service, it is not a customer ready to go solution, and requires carful understanding of all the regulations, and laws that your data must abide by.
 You will be is responsible for conducting appropriate security and compliance reviews of any solution built with this architecture POC, as requirements may vary based on the specifics of your implementation and geography.
 PCI DSS requires that you work directly with an accredited Qualified Security Assessor to certify your production ready solution.

-In the solution we will have the following employee functions to explore.
+In the solution, we will have the following employee functions to explore.

 Name: Edna Benson is the receptionist, and business manager.
 She is responsible to ensure that patient customer information is accurate, and billing is completed.